-CT stands for computerised tomography, which is a special scan that uses X-rays and a computer to create detailed images of the inside of the body.
-CT scans are sometimes referred to as CAT scans or computed tomography scans.
+CT stands for computerised tomography.
+It is a special scan that uses X-rays and a computer to create images of the inside of the body.
+CT scans are sometimes called CAT scans or computed tomography scans.

 What happens during a CT scan?

-During the scan, you will usually lie on your back on a flatbed that passes into the CT scanner.
-The scanner consists of a ring that rotates around a small section of your body as you pass through it.
+During the CT scan, you will usually lie on your back on a flat bed, which then goes through the CT scanning machine.
+The CT scanning machine is a ring that rotates around your body as you pass through it.

-The Radiographer will operate the scanner from behind a screen in the CT room.
-While the scan is taking place, you will be able to see and speak to them.
-While each scan is taken, you will need to lie still and follow simple breathing instructions for less than 10 seconds to ensure that the pictures are not blurred.
+The radiographer will control the CT scanning machine from behind a screen.
+You will be able to see and speak to your radiographer while you have your CT scan.
+You will need to lie still and follow simple breathing instructions for less than 10 seconds to make sure the pictures from the CT scan are not blurred.

-An ultra-low dose CT scan appointment will take no more than 15 minutes, but is usually done within 5-10 minutes.
-Once you are on the table the scan itself takes less than 20 seconds to complete.
+The appointment takes no more than 15 minutes, but is usually done within 5 or 10 minutes.
+Once you are on the flat bed, the actual CT scan takes less than 20 seconds to complete.

-You will get your lung health check results within four weeks.
-This will inform you if your scan is normal, if you need a follow up scan or if you need to have further investigations.
+You will get your Lung Health Check results within 4 weeks.
+We will tell you if your CT scan was normal, or if you need another scan or if you need more tests.

 Is the CT scan ever wrong?

-Sometimes scans can detect an area that needs further investigation, but is later found to be harmless.
-If you have any concerns about your result you can discuss it with your GP.
+Sometimes CT scans see something that needs more tests but is later found to be harmless.
+If you are worried about your result, you can discuss it with your GP.